 Data provision (Uwe, 1 page)

-The tasks of the Data Centte include the support of the BonaRes module-A projects in questions of use and reuse of research data, data management and data collection.
+The tasks of the Data Centre include the support of the BonaRes module-A projects in questions of use and reuse of research data, data management and data collection.
 A very good communication with the A projects was established (online survey, participation in project meetings) in the first phase of the project.
 In the reporting period, it was more about organizing data management within the projects to better prepare their research data for reuse.
 As an example, it became necessary to collaborate with the A projects to provide their data with corresponding spatial information (coordinates).
 The goal was to have one set of valid spatial information per A project.
 This makes the comparability within the project easier and facilitates the reusability via the improved spatial search.
 There is sometimes a great deal of effort to bring the data that is passed to the data center in a suitable structure.
 For this purpose, personal meetings (ORDIAMUR) were used as well as telephone advice (ORDIAMUR, INNOSOILPHOS, SIGNAL, Soil3, SUSALPS, LTFE, and External) and intensive mail contact.
 Participation in joint project meetings has proved fruitful and will continue (SIGNAL 18.1.2018 & 24.4.2018).

 Updates of the report “Overview of relevant standards for the BonaRes-Program” were made in close cooperation with Module-A projects.
 The Data Centre was always able to inform and to give access to recommended laboratory methods, field books, code lists, licenses, vocabularies and other standards in soil- and agricultural science and data management.